Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 What to do?

-Severe sweating can be defeated if you put maximum effort into it.
-Not the least role in this struggle is played by the causes of hyperhidrosis.
-But even if it was not possible to identify them, you should not give up.
-Many techniques have been developed to combat sweat and odor.
+Severe sweating can be overcome if you put maximum effort into it.
+The causes of hyperhidrosis play an important role in this fight.
+But even if you couldn’t identify them, you shouldn’t give up.
+Many methods have been developed to combat sweat and unpleasant odors.

-Any person suffering from hyperhidrosis should start with regular water procedures.
+Any person suffering from hyperhidrosis needs to start with regular water procedures.
 Excessive sweating of the feet, for example, can sometimes be eliminated by daily washing (preferably 2 times a day).
-The same principle works with sweating in other parts of the body.
-Excessive sweating in the armpits, chest or back requires frequent showering (at least twice a day).
-This is especially important during the hot season.
+The same principle applies to sweating in other parts of the body.
+Excessive sweating of the armpits, chest or back requires frequent showering (twice a day, at a minimum).
+This is especially important in the hot season.

-In the event that hygiene procedures do not save from hyperhidrosis, the patient should use special antiperspirants.
-If they are not effective, then you need to see a doctor to find out the reasons for excessive sweating.
+In the case when hygiene procedures do not save from hyperhidrosis, the patient should use special antiperspirants.
+If they are not effective, you should consult a doctor to find out the reasons for excessive sweating.

 If a person is sick, then no antiperspirants will help him.
-You can suspect the development of a disease in yourself if excessive sweating was not previously observed, and then unexpectedly developed.
+You can suspect the development of some kind of disease if you have not previously experienced excessive sweating, and then suddenly developed.

 With a high probability, the doctor will be able to identify any disease during the examination.
-If the causes of excessive sweating still could not be clarified, then a person suffering from hyperhidrosis may consider iontophoresis, Botox, or surgery as a means of combating increased sweating.
+If the factors causing increased sweating still cannot be determined, then a person suffering from hyperhidrosis may consider iontophoresis, Botox injection, or surgery as a means of combating increased sweating.

 Examination by a doctor

-A lot of diseases provokes increased sweating.
+A lot of diseases provoke increased sweating.
 It is better to start the examination with a therapist.
 But often the patient needs to be checked by the following doctors:

-• at the dermatologist - for the absence of inflammation of the sweat glands and dermatoses;
+• a dermatologist - for the absence of inflammation of the sweat glands and dermatoses;

-• at the endocrinologist - on the level of hormones and the absence of pathologies (hyperfunction of the thyroid gland and diabetes mellitus);
+• from an endocrinologist - for hormone levels and the absence of pathologies (hyperfunction of the thyroid gland and diabetes mellitus);

-• at a traumatologist or orthopedist - on flat feet (the cause of sweating of the legs);
+• from a traumatologist or orthopedist - for flat feet (the cause of sweating feet);

-• at the cardiologist - for the absence of angina pectoris and other pathologies.
+• a cardiologist checks for the absence of angina pectoris and other pathologies.

 Severe sweating can also be a manifestation of other diseases.
 Only a specialist can identify them.
-If no pathologies are detected, then it is necessary to start the fight against increased sweating in standard ways.
+If no pathologies are identified, then it is necessary to begin the fight against increased sweating using standard methods.

-Antiperspirants are products that prevent sweating in the area where they were applied.
+Antiperspirants are products that prevent the release of sweat in the area where they were applied.
 These can be purchased products (preferably from a pharmacy) or traditional medicine.
-You can use them in turn.
+You can use them alternately.
 But there are certain rules for their use.

-The composition of the antiperspirant may include various components, for example, aluminum chloride hexahydrate.
-In this case, the drug is considered medicinal, it is used every few days before bedtime (about once every 5 days).
-With prolonged application to the armpit area, with a high probability, the level of perspiration returns to normal.
-After that, a person can switch to conventional care products.
+The antiperspirant may contain various components, for example, aluminum chloride hexahydrate.
+In this case, the drug is considered a medicinal drug; it is used once every few days before bedtime (about once every 5 days).
+With prolonged application to the armpit area, the level of sweating is highly likely to normalize.
+After this, the person can switch to regular care products.

-There are folk ways to reduce armpit sweating.
-Folk antiperspirants are alum (alunite stone, has an antibacterial effect), kaolin powder (perfectly absorbs sweat), oils (tea tree, coconut oil, jojoba oil), which reduce sweating and eliminate unpleasant odors.
-But ordinary baking soda will also eliminate it perfectly.
+There are also folk ways to reduce armpit sweating.
+Folk antiperspirant remedies are alum (alunite stone, has an antibacterial effect), kaolin powder (excellently absorbs sweat), oils (tea tree, coconut oil, jojoba oil), which reduce sweating and eliminate unpleasant odor.
+But regular baking soda will also remove it perfectly.

 Iontophoresis

-Iontophoresis is used for hyperhidrosis of the feet, hands and armpits.
-This is a special bath with water, in which it is necessary to immerse problem areas of the body.
+For hyperhidrosis of the feet, palms and armpits, iontophoresis is used.
+This is a special bath of water in which problem areas of the body must be immersed.
 The greatest difficulties arise with axillary hyperhidrosis.
-Weak discharges of direct current pass through the water.
-After completing the course of therapy, the patient normalizes sweating in problem areas.
+Weak direct current discharges pass through the water.
+After completing the course of therapy, the patient's sweating in problem areas normalizes.
 Soda or special preparations can be added to the baths.

 Botox injections

 Botox, which is actively used in cosmetology as a means of rejuvenation, has also found its application in the fight against hyperhidrosis.
-Another way to reduce sweating is to inject botulinum toxin.
+Another way to reduce sweating is to administer botulinum toxin.

-The patient is injected with botulinum toxin in the armpits, palms or feet, in those parts of the body where the maximum number of problematic sweat glands is localized.
-The drug blocks the sympathetic nerves, resulting in hyperhidrosis is eliminated.
-The action is stored for up to 10 months.
+The patient is injected with botulinum toxin into the armpits, palms or feet, in those areas of the body where the maximum number of problematic sweat glands are located.
+The drug blocks the sympathetic nerves, resulting in the elimination of hyperhidrosis.
+The effect lasts for up to 10 months.

 Surgery